LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/exercises/previous/README.md

 Unfortunately, we forgot to convert our argument to an `int` using `atoi`.
 That's your job!
 Go ahead and fix the code so that the program works as intended.

-The `<string.h>` library is where `atoi` is defined, so don't forget to include it at the top of the file.
+The `<stdlib.h>` library is where `atoi` is defined, so don't forget to include it at the top of the file.

 ***